ryanpag3/discord-tally-bot/README.md

 `!tb` - This is the prefix.
 All commands should lead with this followed by a space.
 For example: `!tb show`

+`!tb help` - Get a link to return to this README.

 `!tb show` - List all tallies created in this channel.

 `!tb create [ID] [Description]` - Add a new tally with a **required** ID and _optional_ description.